vitalwarley/hermetism/app/README.md

 ## ✨ Features

+### 📚 Materials Workspace (New!)
+- **Centralized Material Management**: Manage all your materials and extractions in one place
+- **Multiple Extractions per Material**: Create different extractions with various configurations
+- **Cross-Project Reuse**: Use workspace extractions in any project's synthesis phase
+- **Automatic Import**: One-click import of all materials from existing projects
+- **Advanced Search**: Find materials by name, tags, or content
+- **Tag Organization**: Organize materials with custom tags for easy retrieval

 ### 📥 Multi-Source Content Extraction
 - **Multi-format File Processing**: Support for PDF, images (JPG/PNG), and text files
 - **Folder Upload with Path Preservation**: